Oxia Palus quadrangle: Mojave crater

-Danielson Crater

 Pedestal crater

 A pedestal crater is a crater with its ejecta sitting above the surrounding terrain and thereby forming a raised platform (like a pedestal).
 They form when an impact crater ejects material which forms an erosion-resistant layer, thus causing the immediate area to erode more slowly than the rest of the region.
 Some pedestals have been accurately measured to be hundreds of meters above the surrounding area.
 This means that hundreds of meters of material were eroded away.
 The result is that both the crater and its ejecta blanket stand above the surroundings.
 Pedestal craters were first observed during the Mariner missions.

 Other craters

 Impact craters generally have rims with ejecta around them; in contrast volcanic craters usually do not have a rim or ejecta deposits.
 As craters get larger (greater than 10 km in diameter) they usually have a central peak.
 The peak is caused by a rebound of the crater floor following the impact.
 Sometimes craters display layers.
 Since the collision that produces a crater is like a powerful explosion, rocks from deep underground are tossed onto the surface.
 Hence, craters can show what lies deep under the surface.